PyJaipur/100DaysOfCode/soumilk/README.md

   * Did planning for the upcomming 100 days.
   * Practised problem 'Queen Attack II' on [hackerrank] (https://www.hackerrank.com/challenges/queens-attack-2/problem) still trying that quesiton.
 Have used 2 approaches till now:<br>
-        -> First one was having a huge space complexity.
+        -> First one was having a huge space complexity.<br>
-        -> Successed to overcome the space complexity issue and with this present approach , passed 13 out of 21 test cases.
+        -> Successed to overcome the space complexity issue and with this present approach , passed 13 out of 21 test cases.<br>
         -> Still making efforts to solve the problem.

 ### Day 2